 \definecolor{darkgreen}{RGB}{60,179,113} [2][red,fill=red]{\tikz[baseline=-0.5ex]\draw[#1,radius=#2] (0,0) circle ;}

 \textbf{Our Work}.
-In this study, we introduce \method, the \textit{first} unsupervised OOD \footnote{For brevity, we may refer OOD detection as OOD throughout the paper.} model selection method that employs meta-learning.
-Figure~\ref{fig:pipeline} illustrates the overall workflow of the proposed approach.
-The key rationale is that an OOD model is likely to perform well on a \textit{new} dataset if it excels in a similar \textit{historical} dataset.
-As a meta-learning approach, we train a suite of OOD detection models offline using a variety of carefully curated datasets to gauge their performance across different scenarios during the meta-train phase (Figure~\ref{fig:pipeline}, top).
-When a new dataset arrives, we apply knowledge derived from historical data to select an appropriate OOD model (Figure~\ref{fig:pipeline}, bottom).
+In this study, we introduce \method, the \textit{first} unsupervised OOD detection model selection method that employs meta-learning.
+Fig.~\ref{fig:clarification} illustrates the overall workflow of the proposed approach.
+The idea is that an OOD detector that performed well on similar \textit{historical} datasets is likely to excel on \textit{new} ones.
+As a meta-learning approach, we train a suite of OOD detection models offline using a variety of carefully curated datasets to gauge their performance across different scenarios during the meta-train phase (Fig.\ref{fig:clarification}, top).
+When a new dataset arrives, we apply knowledge derived from historical data to select an appropriate OOD detection model (Fig.~\ref{fig:clarification}, bottom).
 This selection is based on the similarity between the new dataset and those used in the meta-train phase.
 To enhance the accuracy of this similarity assessment, we designed two versions of data embeddings via specialized OOD meta-features and language embeddings from language models.
 As our experiment shows, these language model-based embeddings effectively capture complex, nuanced dataset characteristics that traditional meta-features might miss.
 We summarize our technical contributions:

 \begin{itemize}[leftmargin=*] \item \textbf{First OOD Detection Model Selection Framework}.
 We introduce the first meta-learning-based framework for zero-shot OOD detection model selection \textit{without} training and evaluation. \item \textbf{Specialized Embeddings for OOD Datasets and Models}.
-We use language model-generated features to quantify the similarity among OOD tasks, facilitating a better understanding of OOD characteristics and enhancing OOD detection model selection. \item \textbf{Effectiveness}.
+We use language model-generated features to quantify the similarity among OOD detection tasks, facilitating a better understanding of OOD characteristics and enhancing OOD detection model selection. \item \textbf{Effectiveness}.
 The proposed \method outperforms eleven well-known model selection methods and unsupervised meta-learners on a testbed with 24 unique test data pairs.
 It is superior and statistically better than all the baselines w.r.t. average rank, and efficient with small runtime. \item \textbf{Accessibility and Reproducibility}.
-We release the testbed, corresponding code, and the proposed meta-learner at \url{https://anonymous.4open.science/r/metaood-DA67}. \end{itemize}
+We release the testbed, corresponding code, and the proposed meta-learner at \url{https://github.com/yqin43/metaood}. \end{itemize}